 Start with reading my site thoroughly, maybe trying some exercises I suggest, and take a good look around at what’s happening locally.
 Take a class, get on a stage and/or check out other resources I’ve suggested.
 Anything from a local community theater company to local stand up open mic, a library show, church play, etc. At very least, a Zoom VO intro class from a credible teacher (see below).

 But what if you live in the middle of a creative desert?
 If there is truly nothing happening in your hometown then you will need to get to where there are creative people who act and teach so you can audition for shows, try an open mic night or perhaps a workshop or class to see if this works for you.
 You must test if the appeal of the idea of being an actor is really all that much fun for you!
 You slowly build your own momentum.

 Many young people seem to want to essentially just “run off and join the voice over circus,” but that’s not how it works.
 You will need to find ways to try acting and voice acting in your own way, your own time and on your own dime.
 Every successful voice actor has improvised their own version of this over years of going for it.

-If you are right for voice acting, you will find your way, but wanting it is never enough.
-You must creatively and persistently pursue your interest against all limitations that life has placed for you (or that you have placed for yourself).
+Lucky for you, resources these days abound, some instantly accessible by all.
+Still, you must resourcefully and persistently pursue your interest against all limitations that life has placed for you (or that you have placed for yourself).

 It’s tough to devote time to both acting and a full-time career in something else, but if you are driven and love it, you will find a way.